-With aIB melanoma, once treatment is complete you will usually be seen every three months for three years and then every six months for another two years.
+If you don’t have a, your IB melanoma will usually be seen every three months for three years and then every six months for another five years.

 More information on local excision can be found here.

 If theafter your shows that you have melanoma, you will need to return to hospital to have a further operation.
 This is called a and is generally done under a , but may be done under a general anaesthetic.
 The doctor removes a large area of healthy skin and tissue from around where the melanoma was.
 How much tissue you have removed depends on: